etijskens/et-micc/tutorials/TUTORIAL-3.rst

    dot(file1,file2) = 123.456
    >

-Micc_ supports two kinds of CLIs based on click_, a very practical tool for building Python CLIs.
+Micc_ supports two kinds of CLIs, both based on click_, a very practical tool for building Python CLIs.
 The first one is for CLIs that execute a single task, the second one for a command with sub-commands, like git_ or micc_ itself.
-The single task case default, so we can create it like:
+The single task case is the default, so we can create it like:

 .. code-block:: bash